0cjs/sedoc/app/Storage/dropbox.md

 - `.dropbox-dist/`: sync client
 - `Dropbox/`: user files in Dropbox account

+### Client Installation

 The actual sync client is a proprietary daemon installed in the above directories it can be installed in two ways:

-1. Per the Dropbox [`install-linux` page ][install-linux] instructions, download and extract the headless-capable client via `cd ~ && wget -O - "https://www.dropbox.com/download?plat=lnx.x86_64" | tar xzf -`.
+1. Per the Dropbox [`install-linux` page ][install-linux] instructions, download and extract the headless-capable client via `cd ~ && curl -L "https://www.dropbox.com/download?plat=lnx.x86_64" | tar xzf -`.
 It will be extracted to `$HOME/.dropbox-dist/`; running `~/.dropbox-dist/dropboxd` will start the authentication process if